-c. ongoing aquifer monitoring; d. one or more index wells with defined compliance levels and prescribed responses; e. temporary pumping curtailments; f. permanent permit volume reductions; g. mitigation measures if applicable; and h. other reasonable measures necessary to avoid the occurrence of unreasonable impacts.
-5. Board Action.
-Pursuant to District Rule 3-1.6.A. related to consideration of unreasonable impacts, the Board may consider applications found by the General Manager to have potential for unreasonable impacts and may take action to approve or deny the permit application in full, approve for a reduced amount, approve with special provisions or take any other appropriate action to avoid or mitigate unreasonable impacts.
-6. Direct Referral.
-In lieu of completion of the additional information requirements prompted by the General Manager's preliminary findings pursuant to District Rule 3-1.4.A.10, the applicant may opt to request direct referral of the application to the Board for a hearing on whether the application complies with all statutory and regulatory requirements, including whether there is the potential for causing unreasonable impacts. a.
-The applicant may request direct referral by submitting a written request to the General Manager within 10 days of receipt of the notification of the General Manager's preliminary finding of potential for unreasonable impacts.
-Within a reasonable time after receipt of the request, the General Manager shall declare the application administratively complete, provided that the application contains all required information pursuant to District Rule 3-1.4.A.1-9, and shall promptly provide written notification to the applicant in accordance with Rule 3-1.6.B. b.
-An application that is directly referred to the Board is subject to and the applicant must comply with District Rules 3-1.4 and 4-9 regarding notice; comment and hearing; and, if desired, request for contested case hearing, and request for contested case to be conducted by SOAH. c.
-Persons desiring to comment on or protest an application subject to a direct referral must likewise comply with the applicable d.
+- 6. Direct Referral Process.
+In lieu of completion of the additional information requirements prompted by the General Manager's preliminary findings pursuant to District Rule 3-1.4.A.10, the applicant may opt to request direct referral of the application to the Board for a hearing on whether the application complies with all statutory and regulatory requirements, including whether there is the potential for causing unreasonable impacts. - a.
+The applicant may request direct referral by submitting a written request to the General Manager within ten days of receipt of the notification of the General Manager's preliminary finding of potential for unreasonable impacts.
+Within a reasonable time after receipt of the request, the General Manager shall declare the application administratively complete, provided that the application contains all required information pursuant to District Rule 3-1.4.A.1-9, and shall promptly provide written notification to the applicant in accordance with Rule 3-1.6.B. - b.
+An application that is directly referred to the Board is subject to and the applicant must comply with District Rules 3-1.4 and 4-9 regarding notice; comment and hearing; and, if desired, request for contested case hearing, and request for a contested case to be conducted by SOAH. - c.
+Persons desiring to comment on or protest an application subject to a direct referral must likewise comply with the applicable District Rules 3-1.4 and 4-9. - d.
+The General Manager will include with such applications for the Board's consideration, the preliminary findings of potential for unreasonable impacts and supporting evidence, but shall not include recommendations for special permit provisions to avoid or mitigate for unreasonable impacts described under Rule 3-1.4.A.10.a-d. - e.
 If after hearing, the Board determines an application has the potential for causing unreasonable impacts, the Board may order a remand to reopen the record for further proceedings on recommendations to avoid or mitigate for unreasonable impacts.